ESL Activities

 ESL Alphabet Vocabulary Game.

 If you take a look on YouTube, there are lots of fun songs for kids that are related to Halloween (or any holiday for that matter).
-Here’s one of the best ones:
+They are useful for teaching vocabulary and having a bit of fun in class.

-Almost nothing says party and fun for kids like writing on whiteboard!
-I’m not sure what it is but they just love it for some reason.
+Looking for Halloween whiteboard ideas?
+Almost nothing says party and fun for kids like writing on the whiteboard!
+I’m not sure what it is, but they just love it for some reason.
 I like to take advantage of this during my classes and use this for lots of fun activities.

 It’s certainly possible to adapt these games to a Halloween theme, so take a look at them right here: